tback123/who-home/readme.md

 `npm start`

 ### Start the backend
-in a new terminal, navigate to the root directory then change into the backend folder:
+In a new terminal, navigate to the root directory then change into the backend folder:
 `cd backend/`

 Install Requirements